 You must file a set of accounts for each financial year.
-Usually, these relate to the 12 month period up to the company’s last accounting reference date and consist of:
+Usually, these relate to the 12-month period up to the company’s last accounting reference date.
+The accounts usually consists of:

 a balance sheet signed by a director on behalf of the board (showing the value of everything the company owns, owes and is owed on the last day of the financial year)

 notes to the accounts

 an auditors’ report signed by the auditors (unless the company is exempt from audit, which depends on the company’s size)

 Existing companies must file the accounts within 9 months of each accounting reference date.

 New companies must file their first set of accounts within 21 months of the incorporation date.